 Stevens Point Area YMCA

 To provide childcare services to health care workers, first responders (police/fire) and other essential workers in need of childcare who are disproportionately impacted by COVID-19.

 Organizations interested in reviewing application criteria and/or applying for assistance should go online to cfcwi.org.
-Ongoing, weekly fund requests must be submitted by 5 p.m.
-Wednesdays.
-Award decisions will be made each Friday.
+Fund requests must be submitted by 5 p.m. on the Wednesday of the week funding will go out.
+Award decisions will be made every third Friday.
 The goal is to move resources quickly while adapting to ever evolving needs.

 Individuals in need of assistance should call the United Way 2-1-1 help line for information on programming and direct assistance with critical needs as a result of fallout due to the coronavirus.
 Hmong and Spanish translators are available.
 2-1-1 is a free and confidential 24/7 help line.